HEX9CF/HEX9CF/README.md

 - 🏢 I used to work at ~~Black Mesa Research Facility~~.
 - 📫 How to reach me：**aGV4OWNmQGFsaXl1bi5jb20=** (Email).
 - ⚡ Fun fact: `#99ccff` is a web-safe color and also my favorite color, so my user ID is **HEX9CF**.

+> Now, these points of data make a beautiful line.
+And we're out of beta.
+We're releasing on time.

 # 🛠 Tech Stack